Ionization Induced by the Ponderomotive Force in Intense and High-Frequency Laser Fields: Ponderomotive-Force-Induced Tunneling Ionization and Over-Barrier Ionization

 \subsection{Large-$\alpha_0$ and Large-$F_\mathrm{PM}$ Limits:\\ an Approximation using End-point Scaling}

 We note that for sufficiently large $\alpha_0$, the eigenstate of the field-free KH Hamiltonian exhibits the dichotomous structure: the wave function concentrates near the two end points, forming two non-overlapping parts.
-After superimposing the PM force which has a non-zero component along the polarization direction, the symmetry is broken and the wave function tends to concentrate near the ``downstream'' end point.
-Hence, our interested region is in the vicinity of the ``downstream'' end point $+\alpha_0 \hat{\bi{x}}$ or $-\alpha_0 \hat{\bi{x}}$, where $r_+\ll\alpha_0$ or $r_-\ll\alpha_0$ is satisfied, and $V_0$ reduces to \cite{pont_radiative_1990}:
+Hence, our interested region is in the vicinity of the end point $+\alpha_0 \hat{\bi{x}}$ or $-\alpha_0 \hat{\bi{x}}$, where $r_+\ll\alpha_0$ or $r_-\ll\alpha_0$ is satisfied, and $V_0$ reduces to \cite{pont_radiative_1990}:

 The ``end-point approximate'' potential $\tilde{V}_0$, is expressed as

 Under large-$\alpha_0$ limit, the ``end-point approximate'' dynamics can be further scaled to obtain $\alpha_0$-independent results.
 Taking the end point $+\alpha_0 \hat{\bi{x}}$ as an example, by introducing scaled coordinate variable $\bi{\rho}=\alpha_0^{-1/3}\bi{r}_+$, the stationary Schrödinger equation [Eq.~(\ref{eq:TISE})] becomes